it2kvku/BookStore/README.md

 ## Usage

 - Register as a new user or log in with your credentials.
-- Browse available books and add them to your cart.
+- Browse available books and checkout.
-- Administrators can log in and manage books, orders, and users via the admin panel.
+- Administrators can log in and manage books.

 ## Contributing